nerthus-margonem/nerthusaddon/res/configs/README.md

 #### permissions

-Contains information about usernames with special roles on the server
+Contains information about account ids of users with special roles on the server.

 #### vips

-Contains list of character ids with special description under their game tip.
+Contains a list of character ids with special description under their game tip.